denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 9: } }
 ```

 A.  Line 2 generates a compiler error.
 B.  Line 3 generates a compiler error.
 C.  Line 4 generates a compiler error.
 D.  Line 7 generates a compiler error.
 E.  The code prints 0.
 F.  The code prints 2.0.
 G.  The code prints 2.
 H.  The code prints 3.

-**My Answer: A  / Correct Answer: A,C,D**
+**My Answer: A
+Correct Answer: A,C,D**

-Line 2 does not compile as only one type should be specified, making option A correct.
+**Line 2 does not compile as only one type should be specified, making option A correct.
 Line 4 does not compile because Java does not support setting default method parameter values, making option C correct.
-Finally, line 7 does not compile because fins is in scope and accessible only inside the instance initializer on line 3, making option D correct.
+Finally, line 7 does not compile because fins is in scope and accessible only inside the instance initializer on line 3, making option D correct.**

 ---